Edward Mayne: Family

-In 1780, he married Sarah Fiddes (1765–1853), daughter of John Fiddes, Attorney of Dublin, by his wife Catherine Walsh of Lislea, Co.
-Monaghan.
+In 1780, he married Sarah Fiddes (1765–1853), daughter of John Fiddes, Attorney of Dublin, by his wife Catherine Walsh of Lislea, County Monaghan.
 They were the parents of thirteen children, twelve of whom reached adulthood.
 The best known of their children was Sir Richard Mayne, the first joint Commissioner of Police of the Metropolis.
-Edward and Sarah Mayne were the grandparents of Richard Charles Mayne and John Dawson Mayne.
+Their son Edward Mayne was serjeant-at-arms of the New Zealand House of Representatives from 1858 to 1865.
+Edward and Sarah Mayne were the grandparents of Richard Mayne and John Dawson Mayne.